 Access & Civic Engagement

-DIT has a long tradition of engaging with society through civic engagement, public engagement and business engagement.
-DIT is committed to contributing to social, cultural, technological and economic progress, through engagement with and within our community and has contributed to widening access to education as a core part of its mission.
-DIT also aims to ensure high quality student development and graduate success through innovative use of community-based learning in its programmes.
+TU Dublin - City Campus has a long tradition of engaging with society through civic engagement, public engagement and business engagement.
+TU Dublin is committed to contributing to social, cultural, technological and economic progress, through engagement with and within our community and has contributed to widening access to education as a core part of its mission.
+TU Dublin also aims to ensure high quality student development and graduate success through innovative use of community-based learning in its programmes.

 - Builds mutually beneficial partnerships with civil society, communities and other education sectors to create and exchange knowledge and develop pathways to learning